lenasterg/ls-wp-ccsearch/readme.txt

 6. The published post with the image.

 == Changelog ==

+= 3.2 =
+* Fix bug when image was set as post thumbnail.
+Props to @gnr5 for spotting the bug
+* Display images sources sorted by name
+* WordPress 6.1 compatibility

+= 3.1 =
+* Minor changes

 = 3.0 =
 * Changes to use openverse API urls